-- Click the Next button when you're done.
+- Click the Next button when done.
 The next screen will allow you to enter the name you want to use.
 For the purposes of this chapter, you will use the name BookStore. - 3.
-Near the bottom, you will see the checkbox called Use Core Data.
+Near the bottom, you will see the check box Use Core Data.
 Make sure this is checked and then click Next, as shown in Figure 11-2.